boomerang-io/boomerang.docs/content/bosun.md

 ![Data](../assets/bosun-data.png)

-Policy Definitions and Rules get combined together into a Policy which the Metrics is then validated against.
+Policy Templates (with Rego and Rule Templates) get combined with the user defined rules into a Policy which the Metrics is then validated against.

 There is tight coupling between the three objects.
-Definition requires to know about the Metric data.
-Rules need to know about the Definition.
+Templates requires to know about the Metric data.
+Rules need to know about the Rego.

 ## Integrations